duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 - **Single origin**: Data-Shield IPv4 Blocklist comes from a single source, processed by probes located around the world.
 Logs are centralized on a self-hosted [HIDS](https://en.wikipedia.org/wiki/Host-based_intrusion_detection_system)/[SIEM](https://fr.wikipedia.org/wiki/Security_information_and_event_management) platform, secured via an open-source WAF.
 - **Easy integration into your firewall, WAF, DNS Sinkhole instances**: This list can be easily integrated into most vendors as a single link (RAW) for standard recognition of the included data.
 - **Customizable based on vendor limitations**: Some vendors have limited the number of IPv4 addresses per entry (per list) to prevent resource consumption overload.
 Data-Shield IPv4 Blocklist is designed to comply with this limitation by creating split lists.

+> [!IMPORTANT]
-- **Data reliability (IPv4)**: Data-Shield IPv4 Blocklist provides high-quality, reliable data by minimizing false positives to avoid blocking legitimate exposed instances.
+> - **Data reliability (IPv4)**: Data-Shield IPv4 Blocklist provides high-quality, reliable data by minimizing false positives to avoid blocking legitimate exposed instances.
-- **Frequency of updates**: Data-Shield IPv4 Blocklist is updated every 24 hours to maintain the most recent data in order to protect you as effectively as possible.
+> - **Frequency of updates**: Data-Shield IPv4 Blocklist is updated every 24 hours to maintain the most recent data in order to protect you as effectively as possible.
-- **Data retention (IPv4 only)**: Data retention is limited to a maximum of 54 days.
+> - **Data retention (IPv4 only)**: Data retention is limited to a maximum of 54 days.
 This retention is mainly used to continuously monitor the activities of IPv4 addresses tagged as malicious, which have short lifespans but are likely to resurface.
-- **The CC BY 4.0 Licence**: Data-Shield IPv4 Blocklist is licensed under [CC BY 4.0](/LICENSE) so that you can benefit fully from the list(s) offered in this repository.
+> - **The CC BY 4.0 Licence**: Data-Shield IPv4 Blocklist is licensed under [CC BY 4.0](/LICENSE) so that you can benefit fully from the list(s) offered in this repository.

 ## 📋Production lists